Austin layoff: keep the FIRE plan or reset?

 This pack compares three realistic branches:

-• Reset timeline: model a nine-month search plus a lower next salary, rebuild savings at ~$3.2k/month, and retire closer to 58.
+• Reset timeline: model a longer search and a lower next salary, then rebuild toward a later retirement with less monthly pressure.

-Everything runs in today’s dollars and under three real-return assumptions (2.6% / 3.2% / 4.2%) so you can see how sensitive the plan is to markets versus lifestyle changes.
+Everything runs in today’s dollars under cautious, base, and stronger long-run market assumptions so you can see how sensitive the plan is to markets versus lifestyle changes.

 What the numbers show